saymrwulf/litex-boards/notes.md

 2021-11-17T07:01:00 - Refactor for clarity, might break a few tests though (litex-boards) 2021-11-17T23:31:00 - Implementing approach from a new paper read last night (litex-boards) 2021-12-02T19:18:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (litex-boards)
+2003 paper) (litex-boards) 2021-12-02T23:03:00 - Implementing approach from a new paper read last night (litex-boards)